Courses

 Previous Year JEE Main Cutoff Trends (2021–2025)

-Analysing previous year JEE Main cutoff trends helps aspirants understand how competition has evolved and how qualifying percentiles have shifted over time.
-The cutoff released by the National Testing Agency shows a clear upward trend, especially after 2023, due to increased registrations and tighter normalization.
+Analysing previous year cutoff trends helps students understand how competition in JEE Main has changed over time.
+The qualifying percentile released by the National Testing Agency shows a clear increase in competition, especially after 2023.
+Reviewing these trends helps estimate the JEE Main Cutoff 2026 more accurately.

 Year